Frolov-Viacheslav/jekyll-tools/README.md

 3. Service will start in interactive (incremental watch) mode that is useful for debugging.
 4. Access your website `http://0.0.0.0:4000`.
-5. You can use :kdb:`ctrl-c` to stop and remove container.
+5. You can use :kbd:`ctrl-c` to stop and remove container.